 These courses or their equivalents for a total of 42 semester credit hours may be taken at any regionally accredited college or university and should be completed with a grade of "C" or higher BEFORE enrolling at TTUHSC.
 IF a student successfully completes a core curriculum of 42 or more semester credit hours at another accredited public institution of higher education in Texas, and that core curriculum meets the specified "component area" requirements below, that block of courses may be transferred to the TTUHSC and substituted for the core curriculum here.
 The student will not be required to take any additional core curriculum courses.
-The State of Texas has specified the following component area requirements as found in the following table:
+The State of Texas has specified the following component area requirements as found in the following table.

 CORE CURRICULUM REQUIREMENTS

-COMMUNICATION (English Rhetoric/Composition) 6 credit hours
+COMMUNICATION (English Rhetoric/Composition) (010) 6 credit hours

-MATHEMATICS 3 credit hours
+MATHEMATICS (020) 3 credit hours

-NATURAL SCIENCES 6 credit hours
+LIFE and PHYSICAL SCIENCES (030) 6 credit hours

-VISUAL and PERFORMING ARTS 3 credit hours
+LANGUAGE, PHILOSOPHY, and CULTURE (040) 3 credit hours

-HUMANITIES 3 credit hours
+CREATIVE ARTS (050) 3 credit hours

-UNITED STATES HISTORY 6 credit hours
+AMERICAN HISTORY (060) 6 credit hours

-POLITICAL SCIENCE (U.S. and Texas Government) 6 credit hours
+GOVERNMENT/POLITICAL SCIENCE (070) 6 credit hours

-SOCIAL AND BEHAVIORAL SCIENCES 3 credit hours
+SOCIAL AND BEHAVIORAL SCIENCES (080) 3 credit hours

-CORE Electives from the above categories 6 credit hours
+COMPONENT AREA OPTION 6 credit hours

 TOTAL CORE CURRICULUM HOURS 42 credit hours